tarwn/lessthandot-hugo/blogs/content/posts/2010-07-15-model-view-presenter-looking-at-passive.md

 I often build small projects to help understand and grow my skills as a developer, architect, and all-around technologist (as may be apparent from the <a href="/index.php/All/?disp=authdir&author=9" target="_blank" title="See all of my posts at LTD">wide range of topics I post on</a>).
 Today I worked with a combination of Visio and Visual Studio to build a sample project to play with the Passive View concept and to help grow my own understanding of the concept.
 This post will cover the Visio side of my learning-curve.

 You can read more about Model View Presenter at <a href="http://en.wikipedia.org/wiki/Model-view-presenter" target="_blank" title="Model-View-Presenter at Wikipedia">Wikipedia</a> and <a href=http://msdn.microsoft.com/en-us/magazine/cc188690.aspx"" target="_blank" title="Model View Presenter by Jean-Paul Boodhoo on MSDN">MSDN</a>.
-Perhaps the best information can be found on Martin Fowler&#8217;s site, where he has separate write-ups on <a href="http://www.martinfowler.com/eaaDev/PassiveScreen.html" target=_blank" title="Passive View pattern">Passive View</a> and <a href="http://www.martinfowler.com/eaaDev/SupervisingPresenter.html" target=_blank" title="Supervising Controller Pattern">Supervising Controller</a>.
+Perhaps the best information can be found on Martin Fowler's site, where he has separate write-ups on <a href="http://www.martinfowler.com/eaaDev/PassiveScreen.html" target=_blank" title="Passive View pattern">Passive View</a> and <a href="http://www.martinfowler.com/eaaDev/SupervisingPresenter.html" target=_blank" title="Supervising Controller Pattern">Supervising Controller</a>.

 <div style="background-color:#FFFFCC; padding: .5em; margin: .5em; border: 1px solid #DDDDAA; color: #333333; font-size: 80%;">
   Note: I know some people were waiting for another Virtual Lab entry this week, and here I am writing about Architecture instead.
-Don&#8217;t worry, the virtual lab series will continue, I just felt like doing a write-up while I was playing this past weekend.
+Don't worry, the virtual lab series will continue, I just felt like doing a write-up while I was playing this past weekend.
 </div>

 ## Passive View